-The third step in addressing bullying involves helping your child develop positive strategies.
+The third step (click the links to review steps 1 and 2) in addressing bullying involves helping your child develop positive strategies.

 Below are three types of strategies to consider.
 Depending on the age of your son/daughter you can adjust these to suit.
 In all behaviour modifying situations, there are proactive and reactive strategies to consider.

 Proactive strategies are used to reduce the opportunity of bullying occurring.
 Taking a ‘proactive’ approach can be empowering for children and adolescents as it is something that they can do to control their own behaviour and current situation.
-Reactive strategies are preplanned reactions when bullying behavior occurs.
+Reactive strategies are pre-planned reactions when bullying behaviour occurs.

 Reactive strategies aim to defuse the situation simply and quickly to keep your child safe.
 It is unwise to encourage your child to fight back, as your child could be seriously hurt.
 When children or adolescents have a plan that they can practice and utilise at these times, they are more confident in reacting in a controlled manner.
 First, however it is important to reflect on your own child’s behaviour.